YiroYi/Assignment_4_Getting_and_cleaning_data/README.md

-Getting and Cleaning Data - Course Project
+#Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, Assignment_4.R, is divided in 5 sections:

-1.Seperate Test User and Activity Data
+ * Seperate Test User and Activity Data
-2.Clean Test mean and std
+ * Clean Test mean and std
-3.Seperate TRAIN User and Activity Data
+ * Seperate TRAIN User and Activity Data
-4.Clean TRAIN mean and std
+ * Clean TRAIN mean and std
-5.Mean by User and Activity
+ * Mean by User and Activity

-Code Section Description:
+##Code Section Description:

-1.Seperate Test User and Activity Data
+##1.Seperate Test User and Activity Data

 Description: this section of the code unzip the subject_test.xlxs file and y_test.txt and add the data in the following datasets (subjects & activity), and each variable is rename in each data set with a descriptive name(Test Subjects & Activities)